A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Introduction

 \section{Introduction}

-Mixed-signal neuromorphic circuits emulate the neural and synaptic dynamics observed in real neural systems, reproducing features such as limited precision, heterogeneity, and high sensitivity to noise~\cite{Mead23,Chicca_etal14}, which are often considered not ideal in \ac{AI} workloads, Indeed, software simulations of spiking neural networks in \ac{AI} typically use bit-precise identical activation functions for all neurons in the network and highly precise and high-resolution parameters.
-Conversely, in the domain of computational neuroscience, neuron and spiking neural networks simulation engines, such as ``Neuron'' and ``NEST'' take into account more realistic properties of real neurons, including variability and stochasticity~\cite{Hines_Carnevale97,Gewaltig_Diesmann07,Stimberg2019}.
-However, these simulators do not account for many of the properties of the electronic circuits used to emulate real neurons and synapses.
-In this paper, we bridge this gap by introducing a simulation platform, \textit{ARCANA}, for mixed-signal neuromorphic systems, optimized to simulate neurons and synapses using differential equations derived from their electronic circuit models.
-By integrating this framework with the PyTorch simulator, not only simulations but also optimization of parameters can be offered to the user for the final deployment of the network in hardware.
-This enables neuromorphic engineers, computational neuroscientists and \ac{AI} application developers to test and validate spiking neural network architectures in a fast prototyping environment before testing the final system in the field, in a real-world application scenario \cite{pehle2022brainscales,spilger2020hxtorch,yu2024integration,memtorch,aihwkit}.
+Mixed-signal neuromorphic circuits emulate the neural and synaptic dynamics observed in real neural systems, sharing similarities such as limited precision, heterogeneity, and high sensitivity to noise~\cite{Mead23,Chicca_etal14}, which are often overlooked in \ac{AI} workloads.
+Typically, software simulations of \ac{SNN} use bit-precise activation functions identical for all neurons in a network with high-resolution parameters lacking biologically realistic details.
+Conversely, tools used in computational neuroscience, such as “Neuron” and “NEST”, capture bio-realistic properties of neurons and synapses—such as ion channels and neuronal morphology~\cite{Hines_Carnevale97,Gewaltig_Diesmann07,Stimberg2019}.
+In other words, these simulators attempt to replicate real hardware—in this case, \textit{the brain}—but do not offer modules for hyper-parameter optimization.
+Along similar lines, the neuromorphic community could benefit from a realistic simulator for electronic circuits that emulates the biophysics of neurons and synapses as well as the non-idealities of their analog substrates.

+In this paper, we introduce a PyTorch-based~\cite{NEURIPS2019_9015} simulation platform, \textit{ARCANA}, for mixed-signal neuromorphic systems.
+ARCANA is optimized to simulate neurons and synapses using differential equations derived from their electronic circuits~\cite{Bartolozzi_Indiveri07a}.
+This seamless integration provides an easy-to-use infrastructure and libraries for parameter optimization, thereby facilitating the development of neural networks deployable on neuromorphic hardware.

+This enables neuromorphic engineers, computational neuroscientists and \ac{AI} application developers to test and validate \ac{SNN} architectures in a fast prototyping environment that abstracts the underlying hardware intricacies~\cite{pehle2022brainscales,spilger2020hxtorch,yu2024integration,memtorch,aihwkit}.